-Kuttanadan Marpappa Review
+Kuttanadan Marpappa Review: A Harmless Watch!

 - Kunchacko Boban's 2017: Yet Another Fantastic Year For The Actor In Him!

-Kuttanadan Marppappa, starring Kunchacko Boban in the lead role has graced the big screens today.
+Kuttanadan Marpappa, starring Kunchacko Boban in the lead role has graced the big screens today (March 29, 2018).
 The film has been tagged as an out-and-out family entertainer and the colourful and rich posters of the movie promised the same.
-Let's wait and see how the film has turned out to be.
+Let's see how the film has turned out to be.

 Plot

 The story of Kuttandan Marpappa is set in the lands of Kuttanadu region.
-John Paul is a photographer but is ineffective in his profession.
-The fim takes us through the life of John Paul, his mother Mary Paul, lover Jessy and a host of other characters.
+John Paul is a photographer by profession and he lives with his mother Mary Paul, who is much energetic and active than her son.
+Later, Jessy comes to John Pauls's life and he falls for her.
+Kuttanadan Marpappa takes us through a ride through events that happen in the lives of John Paul and others.

+At first, let's see how the cast & crew members of Kuttanadan Marpappa have fared for the movie..

 Kunchacko Boban As John Paul